matthewtglove/flexible-pomo-obsidian/README.md

 ![](extendpomo.GIF)

-If you choose Yes, your pomodoro will extend a stopwatch will appear instaed of a countdown timer.
-If you choose No, a Break timer will start.
+If you choose **Yes**, your pomodoro will extend a stopwatch will appear instead of a countdown timer.
+If you choose **No**, a Break timer will start.
 If you choose **Not For This Session**, the normal pomodoro cycle timers will kick in.

 Use **Log And Quit** and **Workbench**.
 Having this option has made it more easily to move from one task to another without being bound by the 25 minutes, thus making it **Flexible**.
 You can also extend beyond the 25 minute interval